Xilinx's Revenue Forecast Below Wall Street Estimates; Blames Trade War

 "We really hope that the governments can come to [an] agreement and resolve this structural issue so we can continue to engage with Huawei,” Xilinx’s chief executive officer Victor Peng said in a statement to Reuters.

-The US Treasury Secretary, however, has said in an interview with CNBC that the Huawei issue is separate from the trade war.
+U.S. Treasury Secretary Steve Mnuchin, however, has said in an interview with CNBC that the Huawei issue is separate from the trade war.
 It remains to be seen if restrictions on the company would be eased as part of an agreement between the two countries.

 Xilinx’s shares were trading at 2.24% down following the forecast.

-Posted-In: Earnings Government News Regulations Events Global Economics Media Best of Benzinga
+Posted-In: Earnings Government News Regulations Events Global Top Stories Economics Best of Benzinga

 © 2019 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.